jessemapel/jenkins/README.md

 # Jenkins with Docker

-Jenkins LTS image with Docker installed
+Master branch is the Jenkins LTS docker image with Docker installed

 Jenkins build agent ('worker') docker images are also included